Still Confused

 The idiom "judging others based on one’s own mind" seems to have a derogatory connotation in Chinese, but in fact it is an instinctive reaction of normal people.
 Both China and the United States will naturally use their own way of thinking to estimate each other.
 Western societies have written rules for freedom of speech, so actions speak louder than words.
 To put it more simply, swearing is not illegal.
 The voice of Americans criticizing the government has never ceased to be heard.
 By extension, people all over the world have the freedom to criticize the U.S. government.
 Therefore, although China has been preaching in the country for decades that "the US imperialism will never die in destroying me" and has continued attacks and abuses, the United States has remained completely unmoved, and bilateral trade has flourished.
 On the other hand, after painting and denouncing the U.S. as an overlord, China has become that overlord itself, bullying the weak and making enemies on all sides.

 Everything has two sides.
 We have all heard that technology is a double-edged sword.
 Autocracy and democracy also have their own advantages and disadvantages.
 China and the United States each have countless chronic diseases.
 There are two types of articles that can appear on Chinese websites, either praising the party-state or exposing American imperialism.
 There's nothing nice about carols, and flattery is offensive these days even in China.
 Many articles criticizing the United States and its democratic system are very thorough, deeply exposing the political opposition between the two parties, the economic oligopoly, and the fact that democracy has become a fig leaf for lazy government.
-If English were my mother tongue, I would be happy to translate these sharp words into English to see if those shameless politicians and bloodthirsty oligarchs in the United States would be touched.
+If English were my native language, I would be happy to translate these sharp words into English to see if those shameless politicians and bloodthirsty oligarchs in the United States would be touched.

 The Chinese who wrote these articles must have invested a lot of time and energy.
 It is no exaggeration to say that they care about the United States.
 If they put their analysis and writing skills to use and take the pulse of China, they should produce some impressive works.
 In fact, doing so can reflect that they really love and care about the development of their own country.
 The ancients said that "displeasing words will help the deeds".
 Of course, readers know that some of the articles simply imply the superiority of autocracy over democracy, but this conclusion cannot be written directly because there is no objective and comprehensive presentation of both sides.
 If one draws a conclusion directly without comparison, it will inevitably make people laugh.